Skip to content

 6. Any bids from Russian and Belarusian candidates for the organization of UCI events shall not be considered.

-7. The UCI forbids organizers of events on the UCI International Calendar from inviting Russian and Belarusian club, regional or mixed teams.
+7. The UCI forbids of events on the UCI International Calendar from inviting Russian and Belarusian club, regional or mixed teams.

 8. The UCI will not appoint Russian or Belarusian International Commissaires to UCI International Calendar events until further notice.

 Russian or Belarussian license holders that are on other teams are still allowed to participate in UCI International Calendar events as long as they do not show reference to Russia or Belarus, including the name, emblems, acronyms and flags, and replace them with a neutral reference or denomination.
-The UCI Management Committee has also decided to introduce a specific regulation enabling Russian and Belarusian license-holders with multiple nationalities to request a change to their sporting nationality without any restriction.
+The UCI Management Committee has also decided to introduce a specific regulation enabling Russian and Belarusian license-holders with multiple nationalities to request a to their sporting nationality without any restriction.

 They have stated that their position could evolve as the situation in Ukraine develops.